adriansalamon/homelab/README.md

 ## Credits

-This configuration is heavily inspired by [oddlama's](https://github.com/oddlama/nix-config) configuration, with many parts taken directly (and some modified and simplified).
-Huge thanks for all them!
+This configuration is heavily inspired by [oddlama's](https://github.com/oddlama/nix-config) awesome configuration, with many parts taken directly (and some modified and simplified).
+Huge thanks to them!

 Other sources of inspiration: